lleene/hugo-site/content/posts/mile-stones.md

 ---
-title: "Mile Stones"
+title: "Mile Stones 📚"
 date: 2021-08-28T16:13:52+02:00
 draft: false
 tags:
-  - website
+  - content
   - plan
-  - ideas
 ---

 This is a list of topics that I may include at some point in time: